There are 3 groups that oversee the running of the Students' Union, ensuring it remains relevant and student led.

 The Campus Life Forum is chaired by the Vice-President and information will be fed back into the Officers' Committee.

-The next dates for Campus Life Forum are:
+The next date for Campus Life Forum are:

 This forum is open to all students interested in discussing and campaigning on issues related to equality and diversity.
 The forum encourages and support subgroups relevant to different liberation positions (as defined by NUS; Women, LGBT+, Disabled and Black students) but also other minority or underrepresented groups within the University.